| Title: | Missing Data Imputation and Model Checking |

 is left empty by default to save RAM.

-to use for an unordered-categorical variable.
-Options are "mnl"
+fit_model to use for an unordered-categorical variable.
+Options are "mnl", in which

 the probabilities of each category are normalized to sum to 1 after each model is run.
 In general,